smolgeat/NFLvsRugby/README.md

 # NFL vs Rugby
 Image classifier to differentiate between NFL and Rugby players.
 Built using fastai.
-Images retrieved using google search.
+Images retrieved using google images.